sangam151/DSA-Solutions/README.md

 - **SORTING** - Sorting algorithms like Quick Sort, Merge Sort, Bubble Sort, etc.
 - **RECURSION** - Recursive approach to problem-solving
 - **LOGICAL THINKING** - Problems that improve problem-solving skills
 - **PROBLEMS ON ARRAY** -  Array-related problems covering various techniques and algorithms
+- **BINARY SEARCH** - Problems based on binary search and its variations

 ## 🔧 **How to Use**